Have you ever wondered how and why cats purr?

 What We Know

-- Purring is one of many vocalizations cats use to communicate.
+- Purring is one of many behaviors that cats use to communicate their emotional and physical state of being.

 - It is the unique anatomy of felines which makes this sound possible.